Project Connect: CapMetro Rail Red Line infill and improvement

-MetroRail Gold Line
+CapMetro Rapid Gold Line

 The revised proposal would build the Gold Line first as a MetroRapid bus service.
 The system plan, however, envisions the Gold Line as light rail that would operate for approximately 9.5 mi connecting 15 stations from Austin Community College's Highland campus along Airport Boulevard and Red River Street into downtown, across the river and through SoCo (South Congress), a popular neighborhood south of the Colorado River.
 Along its route, the Gold Line would service UT Austin's main campus to the east, easing access to sports events, given the line's close proximity to Darrell K Royal-Texas Memorial Stadium and new Moody Center.